Blog

 Beer, wine, and whiskey glasses on a bar table with a glowing map of the United States in the background, symbolizing states with the highest alcohol consumption

-US States That Consume the Most Alcohol per Capita in 2025
+US States That Consume the Most Alcohol in 2025

 Americans drink a lot of alcohol, but the amount depends heavily on where you live.
 Some states see high numbers because of local culture, easy access, or tax rules that make buying alcohol cheaper.
 Others stay near the bottom because of strong religious influence, tighter laws, or fewer outlets.
 The latest insights show that a